thefalc/out-wod-leaderboard/README.md

 * `npm i` - install dependencies

+### database setup

+The `out_wod_2019.sql` file contains the database structure.
+The athlete score importer script assumes there's a record for all participating athletes in the `athletes` table.

 ### run in dev

 * `npm run build:watch:server` - runs babel to transpile the server from es6 to es5 (watch mode)